WeCollective/webapp/README.md

 	-   Go to the installation folder of docker and from ~/.docker/config.json just remove the "credsStore": "wincred

-	-   after that install pip packages using the commands below: pip install boto pip install boto3
+	-   after that install pip packages using the commands:
+			"pip install boto" and
+			"pip install boto3"

 	-   Request the server environment variables file from Weco Admins